thomaspinckney3/cs4501/Project5.md

    - ElasticSearch based on the 'elasticsearch:2.0' image on Dockerhub
    - Kafka based on the 'spotify/kafka' image on Dockerhub
-   - The backend search indexer based on my tp33/django:1.1 image on Dockerhub
+   - The backend search indexer based on my tp33/django:1.2 image on Dockerhub

-You will need to update the image you're using for your models api, experience service api, and web front end api to the 1.1 version of my tp33/django container.

-I've updated it to update the versions of a few things (such as from Python 3.4 to Python 3.5) and added the Python Kafka and ES client libraries.
-Since it's only your experience service app that is talking to Kafka and ES, you could only upgrade your experience service container to 1.1.
-However, it's easier to just run the same version everywhere.

 You can download and run the new Kafka and ES containers like:

-    run -d --name kafka --env ADVERTISED_HOST=kafka --env ADVERTISED_PORT=9092 spotify/kafka
-    run -d -p 9200:9200 --name es elasticsearch:2.0 -Des.network.host=es
+    kafka:
+        image: spotify/kafka
+        container_name: kafka
+        environment:
+         ADVERTISED_HOST: kafka
+         ADVERTISED_PORT: 9092
+        hostname: kafka

+    es:
+        image: elasticsearch:2.0
+        container_name: es
+        ports:
+         - "9200:9200"

 These images may take a few minutes to download as you're pulling down different Java versions for each, dependent apps like Zookeeper, and the main ES and Kafka apps themselves.
 Still, a lot easier than building and installing all the tools and depencies from source!

-Make sure the keep the container names as I used here unless you want to figure out the nuances of Kafka and it's dependent Zookeeper configuration :)
+Make sure to keep the container names as I used here unless you want to figure out the nuances of Kafka and it's dependent Zookeeper configuration :)

 And let's start a container to run your search indexer:

-    docker run -it --name batch --link kafka:kafka --link es:es tp33/django:1.1 root@d806ea9af85a:/app#
+    docker run -it --name batch --link kafka:kafka --link es:es tp33/django:1.2 root@d806ea9af85a:/app#

-At this point Docker should have downloaded the new 1.1 verison of the container with all the new software in it.
+At this point Docker should have downloaded the 1.2 verison of the container.
 Notice how easy it is to build a new environment and distribute it to everyone.

 And in that container you can try some simple tests of ES: